joey-lou/python-dev/README.md

 ## Day 46
 - More web scraping
-- Create spotify app to make playlist from scraped data
+- Create spotify app to make playlist from scraped data (Jazz music)
 - Add pip install in case conda channel fails in `inv bootstrap`

+## Day 47
+- More web scraping
+- Check for PS5 availability from bestbuy